gregurco/jobeet-tutorial/docs/days/day-12.md

 ```

 We added a couple of annotations that start with `@JMS`.
 All these annotations are provided by `JMSSerializerBundle`.
 The first one is: `@JMS\ExclusionPolicy("all")`.
-This annotations with value `all` tells to `JMSSerializerBundle` that all properties are excluded for serialization by default and only properties marked with `@JMS\Expose` will be serialized/unserialized.
+This annotation with value `all` tells to `JMSSerializerBundle` that all properties are excluded for serialization by default and only properties marked with `@JMS\Expose` will be serialized/unserialized.
 Also we added annotation `@JMS\Type` to all serialized properties.
 This annotation force a certain format to be used.
 The list of supported types can e found [here][6].

 For computed properties, such as "logo_path" and "category_name", we added special set of annotations: